microsoft/code-with-engineering-playbook/code-reviews/recipes/Terraform.md

 terraform validate
 ```

-### Code Review Checklist
+## Code Review Checklist
-In addition to the [Code Review Checklist](../readme.md) you should also look for these terraform specific code review items
+In addition to the [Code Review Checklist](../readme.md) you should also look for these Terraform specific code review items

+* [ ] Are all providers used in the terraform scripts [versioned](https://www.terraform.io/docs/configuration/providers.html#provider-versions) to prevent breaking changes in the future?
+* [ ] Are modules split into separate .tf files where appropriate?
+* [ ] Does the repository contain a `README.md` describing the architecture provisioned?
-- Verify Terraform project is configured to use Azure Storage as remote state backend
+* [ ] Is the Terraform project configured using Azure Storage as remote state backend?
-- Verify remote state backend storage account key is stored in the key vault and not hard coded
+* [ ] Is the remote state backend storage account key is stored a secure location (e.g. Azure Key Vault)?
-- If Terraform code is mixed with application source code, verify that the Terraform code is isolated into a dedicated folder
+* [ ] If Terraform code is mixed with application source code, is the Terraform code isolated into a dedicated folder?
-- If the infrastructure going to different depending on the environment (Example: Dev, UAT, Production), verify sub-directory per environment is created
+* [ ] If the infrastructure going to different depending on the environment (e.g. Dev, UAT, Production), does the environment specific parameters are supplied via .tfvars file?
-- Verify resource definition and data sources are handled correctly in the Terraform
+* [ ] Are the resource definition and data sources are handled correctly in the Terraform?
     - resource : Indicates to Terraform that the current configuration is in charge of managing the life cycle of the object
     - data: Indicates to Terraform that you only want to get a reference of the existing object, but don’t want to manage it part of this configuration
-- Ensure code is split into to multiple reusable modules
+* [ ] Does the code is split into multiple reusable modules?
-- Verify for unit test implementation for Terraform code.
-[Terratest](https://terratest.gruntwork.io/) is widely used.
-While running the unit tests from DevOps pipelines, check for managed identities or service principal is used with the Terratest
+* [ ] Are unit tests used for Terraform code (e.g. [`Terratest`](https://terratest.gruntwork.io/))?, While running the unit tests from DevOps pipelines, check for managed identities or service principal are used